talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
 customer_session_id = 'customer_session_id_example' # String | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
-You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#operation/getApplicationSessions) endpoint. body = TalonOne::ReturnIntegrationRequest.new # ReturnIntegrationRequest | body opts = {
+You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint. body = TalonOne::ReturnIntegrationRequest.new # ReturnIntegrationRequest | body opts = {
-  dry: true # Boolean | Indicates whether to persist the changes.
+  dry: true, # Boolean | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
+  run_rule_engine: true # Boolean | When set to `true`, reevaluates the updated session after items are returned.
+Only reevaluates campaigns where `reevaluateOnReturn` is set to `true` and which produced an effect when the session was closed.
 }

 begin